GOSHEN COUNTY WEED AND PEST CONTROL DISTRICT

 GCWP helps with mosquito control by organizing aerial applications, monitoring mosquito populations, providing residents with larvacide, and ULV (fogging) applications.
 GCWP is affiliated with the Wyoming Mosquito Management Association and attends public events to provide information on mosquito control methods and prevention of WNV.
 For municipalities GCWP provides insecticide, equipment, and technical assistance.

-ULV (fogging) application schedule (subject to change):
+ULV (fogging) application schedule (subject to change).

 Incorporated towns (Torrington, Lingle, Fort Laramie, LaGrange, Yoder) operate an independent schedule.